Definition of Naturalism

 Example #4: To Build A Fire (By Jack London)

 The theme in Jack London’s novel, To Build A Fire, is man versus nature; thus it is another good example of naturalism.
 Naturalism in this novel shows how human beings need to be careful at every corner, as death could reach them anywhere, waiting for them to commit a mistake and take their lives.
 We see the story is about a man with his dog trying to survive harsh, cold weather by building a fire.
 In fact, the author uses the Darwinian Theory of “survival of the fittest” in his work.

 Function of Naturalism

-The impact that naturalism left on literary writers was colossal, leading to the evolution of the modern movement.
-Generally, naturalistic works expose dark sides of life such as prejudice, racism, poverty, prostitution, filth and disease, etc. Since these works are often pessimistic and blunt, they receive heavy criticism.
-Despite the echoing pessimism in this literary output, naturalists are generally concerned with improving human condition around the world.
+The impact that naturalism has left on literary writers is colossal, leading to the evolution of the modern movement.
+Generally, naturalistic works expose dark sides of life such as prejudice, racism, poverty, prostitution, filth, and disease.
+Since these works are often pessimistic and blunt, they receive heavy criticism.
+Despite the echoing pessimism in this literary output, naturalists are generally concerned with improving the human condition around the world.